-When asked, most people have no idea what it would cost to replace all of their clothing, furniture, electronics, appliances, etc. What would you do if you had to replace everything you own out of pocket?
-Would you be able to afford that?
+When asked, most people have no idea what it would cost to replace all of their clothing, furniture, electronics, appliances, etc. Would you be able to afford it if you had to replace everything you own out of pocket?

 Renter’s insurance will cover most of your personal belongings.
 There are however restrictions on certain items: most notably jewelry and guns.
 But coverage is typically still available for these.
 A good insurance agent can help you navigate the policy language to make sure your personal property is properly covered.